datalust/superpower/README.md

 * [_Serilog.Expressions_](https://github.com/serilog/serilog-expressions) uses Superpower to implement an expression and templating language for structured log events
 * The query language of [Seq](https://datalust.co/seq) is implemented using Superpower
 * `seqcli` [extraction patterns](https://github.com/datalust/seqcli#extraction-patterns) use Superpower for plain-text log parsing
+* [_PromQL.Parser](https://github.com/djluck/PromQL.Parser) is a parser for the Prometheus Query Language

 _Have an example we can add to this list?
 [Let us know](https://github.com/datalust/superpower/issues/new)._